 Please fill in the booking form at the bottom of this page in good time before the booking deadline, which is 23rd January for Course 1 and 19th February for Course 2.
 We advise early booking: places are limited, and will be allocated on a first come, first served basis.
-We will let you know if you have a place shortly after receiving your application, and we will send your invoice a few weeks before the course takes place.
+We will let you know if you have a place shortly after receiving your application

 Jessie’s Fund is able to subsidise our courses thanks to a grant from a charitable foundation.
 In this time of the pandemic, we are offering them to you free of charge, though any donation would be welcome.